raghursks/MyHealthAI/README.md

 # MyHealthAI - UI Automation Project

-This project is a **TestNG-based automation suite** for testing the **MyHealthAI** application using **Selenium WebDriver** and **Extent Reports**.
+This project is a **TestNG-based automation suite** for testing the **MyHealthAI** application using **Playwright** and **Extent Reports**.
 It validates key workflows including login, dashboard tile interaction, patient communication, group creation, and logout functionalities.

 ---